-Get out of busy Bangkok and take a ride one hour southwest to the Samut Songkhram province where Amphawa is located.
-If you enjoyed seeing a quieter side of Thailand in historic Ayutthaya or Hua Hin, you’ll enjoy the more laidback pace that you’ll find outside of the capital city.
-Here’s my guide to the things you can do in Amphawa.
+Get out of busy Bangkok and take a ride one-hour southwest to Amphawa in the Samut Songkhram province where you can enjoy a more laidback side of Thailand and witness some unusual Thai traditions.
+Here’s my guide about the things you can do in Amphawa and Samut Songkhram.

 Things to do in Amphawa

 Amphawa tends to be quite busy on the weekends because of its special markets and as a day trip option from Bangkok, so it is worth checking out Amphawa in the middle of the week before the weekend crowds arrive.